List of GetBackers characters: Haruki Emishi

-(笑師春樹 Emishi Haruki; One of the followers of VOLTS in the Limitless Fortress, he was known as the "Fresh Blood Joker" (Senketsu no Joker) because he would always laugh as the blood of his enemies was shed.
+Haruki Emishi (笑師春樹, Emishi Haruki) is a former VOLTS member known as the "Fresh Blood Joker" (Senketsu no Joker) because he would always laugh as the blood of his enemies was shed.
 Also, his skills in combat mean that he is often covered in the blood of his enemies after battles.
 Emishi's weapon is a long whip woven from the hair of the women of his people, which is also referred to as "Dragon's Hair" because, thanks to the special way the hair is looked after before and after it is woven as well as the special way that it is braided, the whip itself is as strong and pliable as a dragon's whisker.
 The whip itself consists of a single grip in the middle with two whip lengths protruding from each side, which Emishi handles very well with quick and fluid attacks such as "The Spinning top", "Venom Imitation", "Sandstorm", or "Winds of Destruction".
 Another technique Emishi has is that his blood, as with all Loulan warriors, is highly combustible when it make contact with oxygen, though, unfortunately for Emishi, it only seems to work when a large, arterial flow of blood is used.
 He went under the rule of MakubeX after VOLTS broke up as one of the new four kings, chosen for his speed and fighting prowess and fought the retrievers of IL in the Limitless Fortress.
-He is the only male descendant left from the ancient Western Chinese desert kingdom of Loulan (Rouran) who are able to fight.
-He is also an admirer and good friend of Shido after the Beastmaster made his way to his village in the Limitless Fortress, delivering food to the starving children, an image radically different from the wandering rumours.
+He is the only male descendant left from the ancient Western Chinese desert kingdom of Loulan who are able to fight.
+He is also an admirer and good friend of Shido after the Beastmaster made his way to his village in the Infinity Fortress, delivering food to the starving children, an image radically different from the wandering rumors.

-Minor characters

-Cursed Knights

-The duo of Kaoru Ujiie and Jouya Kanou, they currently serve under their former leader in VOLTS, Masaki Kurusu.
-The duo have a great fear of the Voodoo King, thus implying that they have doubts about their "new" roles.

-Fuuga

-(Known as "Elegance", the English translation, in the anime.)
-A powerful gang in the Lower City of the Limitless Fortress prior to rise of the VOLTS.
-The group comprised Kazuki Fuuchouin, Toshiki Uryuu, the Kakei siblings (Juubei and Sakura), and Saizou Toufuuin (manga only).
-It was formed by Saizou and led by Kazuki.
-Fuuga dispersed when Kazuki joined the VOLTS but was reformed in the "Voodoo Child" arc for the Queen's cup challenge.
+Sakura Kakei

+Sakura Kakei (筧 朔羅, Kakei Sakura) is the older sister of Juubei Kakei and MakubeX's most loyal follower.
+She remained in the Infinity Fortress after the breakup of VOLTS, where she assisted MakubeX in restoring order and bringing his plan with I.L. to fruition, not knowing his true goal.
+Sakura fights using a cloth, a technique passed down the Kakei family through the female line.
+She is mostly seen sitting by MakubeX's side assisting him with his computers on whatever he is working on.
+The manga hints that she has romantic feelings for him and that he reciprocates, though they are never confirmed as an official couple.